navcoin/navcoin/src/blsct/arith/README.md

 ## Adding a new implementation
 ### Based on existing implementation
-1. Copy existing top-level structure and the headers of aliased classes to a different directoryr.
+1. Copy existing top-level structure and the headers of aliased classes to a different directoryr
-2. Rename them.
+2. Rename them
-3. Add implementation of all the functions defined in the headers.
+3. Add implementation of all the functions defined in the headers

 ### From scratch
 Below is one way of developing a new implementation of `Generic Arith Classes`: